tweag/bsidesslc-2005-shift-left-workshop/course/README.md

 You can create a new pattern here to detect other secret types.
 Hit the back button and go back to the previous screen.

 Select the `New pattern` option and then use the following regex to test for AWS API keys.
-You may remember we did something similar in Part 1:

 ```console